Craigharrison79/MS2-Quiz-Game/assets/documents/testing.md

         1. As the top scores are saved to the local store a player can come back in and try to better it.

-        2. A user/player will also be able to see other player scores that have to play the game on the same device in the high score table screen.
+        2. A user/player will also be able to see other player scores that have play the game on the same device in the high score table screen.
 This will give it a competitive feel.

     - As a returning user/player I don't want to find it boring after a few tries.

-        1. The game has a big array of question which will tax the user/player every time they play the game.
+        1. The game has a big array of questions which will tax the user/player every time they play the game.

-        2. The question is pick randomly so the sequence on which the question appears will be different every time you play the game.
-Once the question iis usedthe game will remove it from that play game so you can't see the same question twice in one turn.
+        2. The questions is pick randomly so the sequence on which the questions appears will be different every time you play the game.
+Once the question is used the game will remove it from that play game so you can't see the same question twice in one turn.

 # Bugs issues and solutions

 ## Timer still running on score page

 - On the end screen to display the score, the timer was still initiating long after the game had finished.
 This was caught when building the score rankings functions.
 To fix this I read through the code and try to figure out the area that was causing the problem.
-I identify several areas but didn't know which one was initiated from.
+I identify several areas but didn't know which one was initiated the problem from.
 So I console.log different error messages in the code to see which point it was from.

 ![timer error](./testing-code/error1-timer.png)
 ![timer error](./testing-code/error2-timer.png)

 [commit-point](https://github.com/Craigharrison79/MS2-Quiz-Game/commit/373d93346ba5343d9eaa981a9e7ec38f8ba23510)

-Once found the initiating error I could trace my steps till I work out the problems.
+- Once found the initiating error I could trace my steps till I work out the problems.
 I remove the clear interval(timer = 10 + 1) from both the countDown and reset function.

 ![clearInterval](./testing-code/removing-cleartimer-countdown.png)
 ![clearInterval](./testing-code/removing-cleartimer1-set_time_out.png)